AIDY-F2N/NexSlice-Docker-Compose/README.md

 The traceroute output confirms that:

-- UEs in Slice 1 are routed via UPF-B,
+- UEs in Slice 1 are routed via upf-slice1,
-- UEs in Slice 2 are routed via UPF-R,
+- UEs in Slice 2 are routed via upf-slice2,
-- UEs in Slice 3 are routed via UPF-Y.
+- UEs in Slice 3 are routed via upf-slice3.

 This demonstrates that traffic is isolated per slice, validating the slicing mechanism in our 5G deployment.